CLN4U Canadian & International Law – Grade 12 (University)

 - In this unit, students will learn about the key principles of international law.
 Students will examine how the United Nations works, its different parts and criticisms of the United Nations.
 Students will learn about various issues in international law, what the Nuremberg trials were and how these trials affected international law.
 Students will learn what the International Criminal Court and the Rome Statute are, as well as examine some notable ICC cases and criticisms.
 Students will also learn about the declaration of the rights of a child and the different roles in an international criminal trial.

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of CLN4U online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam: